hoangduytran/blender-manual/manual/editors/outliner/interface.rst

    Lists :doc:`data-blocks </files/data_blocks>` and other data
    that are unused and/or will be lost when the file is reloaded.
    It includes data-blocks which have only a fake user.
-You can add/remove the Fake User by clicking on cross/tick icon on the right side of the Outliner editor.
+You can add/remove the Fake User by clicking on cross/tick icon on the right side of the Outliner.

 .. _bpy.types.SpaceOutliner.filter_text: